NarrativeScience-old/log.io/README.md

 *Harvesters* watch log files for changes, send new log messages to the *server* via TCP, which broadcasts to *web clients* via socket.io.

-Users define log streams by mapping file paths to a stream name.
-Browse streams and nodes in the web UI, and activate (stream, node) pairs to view and search log messages.
+Define log streams by mapping file paths to a stream name in harvester configuration.

+Users browse streams and nodes in the web UI, and activate (stream, node) pairs to view and search log messages in screen widgets.

 ## Install